Risks and causes of bone cancer

 Not all the factors mentioned below increase your risk of bone cancer.
 We have included some because people commonly believe that they increase the risk but research has shown that they don't.

-Unusually for cancer, bone cancer is most common in younger people.
-Osteosarcoma is generally diagnosed in teenagers or young adults.
-It is very rare before teenage years and seems to be linked to growth of the bones during puberty.
-There is also a rise in incidence of osteosarcoma after the age of 60.
-This is mainly because people with Paget's disease have a slightly increased risk of developing osteosarcoma and Paget's disease occurs mainly in people older than 60.
+Unusually for cancer, some types of bone cancer are most common in younger people.
+Osteosarcoma is most common in teenagers and young adults.
+It seems to be linked to growth of the bones during puberty.
+There is also a rise in incidence of osteosarcoma in older people.
+This may be in part due to Paget's disease which mainly occurs in the elderly.

-A type of bone cancer called Ewing's sarcoma is most common in young people between 10 to 20 years of age.
+A type of bone cancer called Ewing's sarcoma usually develops in young people between 10 to 20 years of age.
 But it can occur in children and older adults.
-Chondrosarcomas and spindle cell sarcomas tend to occur mostly in adults over the age of 40.
-Chordomas occur mostly in adults between 40 to 60 years of age.
+Chondrosarcomas and spindle cell sarcomas tend to occur mostly in adults over the age of 35 to 40.
+Chordomas occur mostly in adults over 60 years of age.

 People often think that a knock or injury to a bone can cause a cancer.
 But research studies do not support this.
 It is more likely that an injury causes swelling, which shows up a cancer that is already there.
 Or a bone affected by cancer may be weakened and so is more likely to become damaged in an accident.
 Doctors may then spot the tumour when they are investigating your accident.

 Exposure to radiation can cause bone cancer.
 If you have had radiotherapy in the past to an area of the body that includes bones, you have an increased risk of getting an osteosarcoma in that area.
 This is a very small risk for most people.
-The greatest risk is for people treated at a young age with high doses of radiotherapy.
 Only 1 person in several hundred treated with radiotherapy will get a bone cancer.
+Research shows that people who survived cancer in childhood, compared with the general population, have a higher risk of bone cancer.
+The risk is higher for those who had cancer at a younger age, who had radiotherapy or treatment with alkylating chemotherapy drugs, and who had kidney cancer, soft tissue sarcoma or bone sarcoma.

 If you have a type of benign (non cancerous) bone tumour called a chondroma or osteochondroma, you have an increased risk of getting a type of bone cancer called chondrosarcoma.

 Maffucci's syndrome is a condition similar to Ollier's disease in which people have non cancerous tumours in their bones, as well as abnormally shaped bones.
-Between 2 to 4 out of 10 people with Maffucci's syndrome (20 to 40%) develop chondrosarcoma.
+Up to around 60 out of 100 people with Maffucci's syndrome (60%) develop chondrosarcoma.

 A condition called Li-Fraumeni syndrome runs in families.
 It is caused by a gene fault inherited from your parents.
 If you have Li-Fraumeni syndrome, you have an increased risk of several cancers, including bone cancer.